phoffer/crystalized_ruby/README.md

 # Problems

 * I am having trouble with defining methods with various parameter counts.
 There's additional Crystal libs just for defining methods with zero or two parameters.
+This is obnoxious and the biggest annoyance I have right now, so I'd love to fix that soon.
 * Also, it's just pretty rough.
 I want to clean it up, add some helpers for defining methods in a simpler manner, etc.
 * I haven't done anything with Arrays or Hashes yet.
 I'd like to but right now I've just been trying to get a lot of this to work correctly.